abernatek/external-mysql-operator/README.md

 # external-mysql-operator

----
-**external-mysql-operator** exists to create / delete databases with users, and initialization process on existing external mysql instances
+**external-mysql-operator** exists to create / delete databases, manage users and handle initialization process on existing external mysql instances

 operator itself does not require any configuration